The Automation Audit: Recover the 12 Hours You're Still Doing Manually for $110K–$140K Operators

 What Changes When You Automate Right

 Control increases because founder time shifts from execution to oversight.
-Priya freed 18 hours monthly from onboarding, reinvested 6 hours into strategic client work.
+Priya freed 18 hours per month from onboarding and reinvested 6 hours into strategic client work.
 Win rate on proposals: 31% → 44%.

 I’ve seen this pattern across 47 businesses that automated strategically: